-The RPZ is a two-dimensional area off the runway end to enhance the protection of people and property on the ground.
+As defined in FAA AC150/5300-13A, Airport Design, the RPZ is a two-dimensional area off the runway end to enhance the protection of people and property on the ground.
 This is achieved through airport owner control over RPZs.
 Such control includes clearing RPZ areas (and maintaining them clear) of incompatible objects and activities.
-Land uses prohibited from the RPZ are residences and places of public assembly.
+Uses prohibited from the RPZ are wildlife attractants, fuel facilities, roads/parking lots, light hazards, residences and places of public assembly.
 RPZ size is a function of critical aircraft and the visibility minimums established for the approach to the runway.
 Visual runways have smaller RPZs because the landing minimums are higher and the runway is not used during periods of reduced visibility.
 Instrumented approaches are required to be protected by larger runway protection zones.
 In summary, the greater precision of the approach, the lower the visibility minimums for landing, and the larger the RPZ will be.